Uniform intersecting families with large covering number: Proofs

-We are only left to verify that the choice of $f_1(k,\ell)$ allows to guarantee the aforementioned condition.
+We are only left to verify that the choice of $f_1(k,\ell)$ allows to guarantee the validity of the assumption \eqref{eqass}.
 Note that $\eta$ is distributed according to a hypergeometric distribution, and the following inequality holds (cf. \cite[Theorem~2.10 and~2.1]{JLR}):

 In our case, $\E\eta = \ell+f_1(k,\ell)+1$ and we substitute $t = f_1(k,\ell)+1$.
 Note that $2m+1 =o(k)$,\footnote{this is clear from the form of $f(k,\ell)$} and thus, it is sufficient to show that

 This is implied by $\frac{(f_1(k,\ell))^2}{2(\ell+f_1(k,\ell))}\ge \log k$.
 Rewriting and solving the resulting quadratic inequality, we get that the inequality holds for $f_1(k,\ell)\ge \log k+\sqrt{\log^2 k+2\ell \log k} = f(k,\ell)$. \end{proof}